ARJ18/Pothth/README.md

 # Pothth
-A multiplayer cards game developed using Godot Engine
+A multiplayer playing cards game developed using Godot Engine